Poles need EU funds as they help Ukrainians, ambassador says

 The ambassador said he is often asked by Ukrainians if it’s OK to return now that Russian forces have been pushed back from the area around Kyiv and some other parts of the country.
 He has no good answer.

 “It’s very difficult to say, should you go back to your home or not, because the situation is not stable yet.
-So I might encourage you to Lviv, which is far from the front line.
+So I might encourage you to go to Lviv, which is far from the front line.
 But in one day Lviv could be bombed as it was two or three days ago, and the rocket might come to your house or your car,” he said.

 Poland and Ukraine have seen their ties strained in the past due to remaining tensions over ethnic bloodletting in the 20th century.
 The ambassador says this has “changed dramatically” as the Russian threat has united Poles and Ukrainians.